-Dr. Mom, otherwise known as Nancy, is an unflappable mother of ten and leads her large family with grace, instilling a deep love for life in all her children.
+Nancy is the unflappable mother of ten and leads her large family with grace, instilling a deep love for life in all her children.
 As a psychotherapist who specializes in addiction and trauma, she has a soft spot for people and falls in love easily, especially with children.
 Kevin was no different.

 Kevin joined the twelve-member brood at the age of fourteen.
 “We got a call from a foster care agency saying he had nowhere to spend Christmas, asking if we could we take him for a couple of weeks,” says Nancy.
 “So, we did.
 And we fell in love with him.”

 While it took some time to bond, Kevin soon curled comfortably into his new life, even joking that the family must have lost him at birth and it simply took 14 years for them to find him.
 “He was able to overcome the experiences of his past and learn to love and trust.
 It was a beautiful thing to witness,” she says.

 By 16, he would bristle whenever he was asked if Nancy was his “real” mom.
 He told her “I decided that ‘real’ means you Raise me, you Enjoy my company, you Answer all my tough questions and you Love me — that’s REAL.”